Harshparihar2003/Assignment/README.md

 ## Installation

-- 1.Clone/Download the repo.
+- 1. Clone/Download the repo.
-- 2.Run npm install.
+- 2. Run npm install.
-- 3.Config the mongodb url with your mongo url.
+- 3. Config the mongodb url with your mongo url.
-- 4.Run nodemon index.js to spin the up the local dev server port 5000.(http://localhost:5000).
+- 4. Run nodemon index.js to spin the up the local dev server port 5000.(http://localhost:5000).

 ## Endpoints